jamesodwyer/GDS-M/guidelines/README.md

 | Medium    | …                | …       |
 | Large     | …                | …       |

-If the Figma file includes references to specific breakpoint tokens, include them (e.g. `{semantic.breakpoint.sm}`) and how they drive behaviour.
+If the Figma file includes references to specific breakpoint values, include them and how they drive behaviour.

 ### 5. Accessibility (A11y)